 ACC hosts Emergency Preparedness Week during the third week of every semester to educate students, faculty, and staff on the best actions to take if an emergency were to happen on campus.
 Everyone in the ACC community is responsible for being prepared in an emergency.
 Plan for the unexpected so you don't have to think - you react.

-Welcome to ACC’s Emergency Preparedness Week, June 9 to 14!
+Welcome to ACC’s Emergency Preparedness Week, June 15-20!

 - Emergency procedures posters: Posters are located in classrooms and meeting rooms to provide information on different emergency procedures.